15 Best Things to Do in Petrified Forest National Park

 Distance: 0.6 miles / 1.0 km

-The Giant Logs Trail is one of Petrified Forest’s easiest and most iconic day hikes, featuring the park’s most famous log that goes by the name 'Old Faithful'.
+The Giant Logs Trail is one of Petrified Forest’s easiest and most iconic day hikes, as the short loop features the park’s most famous petrified log, known as 'Old Faithful!'

-In any case, the Giant Logs Trail is a very easy day hike, and what most don’t know is that the Giant Logs Trail is one of the better places to watch sunset in Petrified Forest, considering that the hike back in the dark is so short!
+In any case, the Giant Logs Trail is a very easy day hike, and what most don’t know is that the Giant Logs Trail is one of the better places to watch sunset in Petrified Forest National Park, considering that the hike back in the dark is so short!

 Read My Separate Post: Giant Logs Trail

-It’s no secret that Petrified Forest National Park is not very convenient to a number of other destinations in the Southwest, like White Sands, Black Canyon of the Gunnison, or even the beautiful lakes in Colorado’s San Juan Mountains.
+It’s no secret that Petrified Forest National Park is not very convenient to a number of other destinations in the Southwest, like White Sands, Black Canyon of the Gunnison, among countless other places!

 However, there are a number of great things to see and do in the area, both near Petrified Forest and within a half-day’s drive!